 VNR, MM, YH: There’s a live-action sequence, “Gravity Dance,” in the middle of the film, although it seems processed by a MSX as well.
 Why did you introduce that part?

 IO: The basic concept of the movie was an omnibus, as I explained previously, so I decided to insert a part of the productions I had made earlier for the video promotional office at Sony.
 I am sending you an article for the newspaper Eizo Shimbun and a piece in the August 1986 issue of MSX Magazine entitled “Why Sony?” where you’ll find more about this.16

 Article for the trade paper Eizo Shimbun on the MSX’s proven record for video production.
 Ikko’s Theatre The Frying [ sic ] Luna Clipper illustrates it.
 (Image courtesy of Ikko Ohno)

 An article on “Gravity Dance” was included in the August 1986 issue of MSX Magazine .
 (Image courtesy of Ikko Ohno)

 Mr. Ohno at the TV show Sports USA .
 (Image courtesy Ikko Ohno)

 VNR, MM, YH: In the credits and on the internet, you appear as the film’s director.
 Did you do anything else?

 IO: I was in charge of everything.
-I was the director, I was the creator of the drawings, the scripts, the background designs, the art, sounds, editing.
+I was the producer, the director, I was the creator of the drawings, the scripts, the background designs, the art, sounds, editing.